judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 This is a quick bonus at the St. Patrick's Cathedral.
 The gift shop is actually quite nice and they have a section of all the family crests for the church's members.
 People often ask me if I am Irish and I always say no, that I am more German and Danish.
 But here I found a crest for the Moore Family. **This prompted me to fact-check my heritage** and learn that indeed, I am a bit Irish.
 Opps.
 Well, I guess we learn something new every day!

-{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-irish-family-crest-moore.jpg alt="Judson holds the Irsh family crest for Moore.
+{% cloudinary post-image /assets/images/2018/01/dublin-weekend-itenerary-irish-family-crest-moore.jpg alt="Judson holds the Irsh family crest for Moore.
 Two golden lions flank a green shield with three golden stars and a golden lion on it" description="The Irish family crest for Moore" %}

 back to top